 Lead Service Line Replacement Funding Program

-The Bipartisan Infrastructure Law (BIL), also known as the Infrastructure Investment and Jobs Act (IIJA) of 2021, provides $15 billion nationwide in funding through the Drinking Water State Revolving Fund (DWSRF) for lead service line (LSL) identification and replacement for over the next five years.
-California received $250 million in FY 2022, and future allotments are expected in future years.
-Funding is available to community water systems and nonprofit noncommunity systems to complete LSL inventory and replacement.
-The Intended Use Plan (IUP) and the Lead Service Line Replacement Funding Supplemental Intended Used Plan provide guideline and funding criteria and will be updated annually.
+The Infrastructure Investment and Jobs Act (IIJA) of 2021 provides funding through the Drinking Water State Revolving Fund (DWSRF) for lead service line (LSL) identification and replacement.
+California received $250 million in FY 2022 and $29 million in FY 2023, and California can apply for further allotments in future years if additional need is identified.
+Funding is available to community water systems and non-profit non-community systems to complete LSL inventory and replacement.
+The DWSRF Intended Use Plan (IUP) and the Lead Service Line Replacement Funding Supplemental Intended Used Plan provide guidelines and funding criteria and will be updated annually.

 What's New